-Proposal to Encourage More Historic Rehabilitation Activity Advances
+Action Needed for Proposal to Unlock More Historic Rehabilitation Activity

 “New Hampshire has a significant need for housing, which is compounded by increasing median sales prices, high rental prices, low vacancy rates, and more individuals experiencing homelessness,” stated Katherine Easterly Martey, Executive Director, CDFA.
 “CDFA’s Tax Credit Program is a proven and effective tool for providing New Hampshire communities the resources necessary to solve complex challenges, including increasing access to quality, affordable housing.
 Increasing the resources available to communities to address New Hampshire’s housing challenges – while incentivizing public-private partnerships to accomplish our collective goals – can create long-term, positive impacts and help grow economic activity.”